adityap26/loadstar-intern/LoadVUE Pro Calibration/README.md

 3. Enter known loads for each calibration point
 4. Click "Capture" to record raw values for each point
 5. Use real-time plotting to monitor sensor stability
-6. Click "Calculate Calibration" to view cubic fit parameters
+6. Click "Calculate Calibration" to view cubic fit parameters and R² values
 7. Click "Burn Calibration" to save to sensor

 ### Real-time Monitoring